Thank you Tom from WTFFF 3D Printing Podcast for interviewing Aaron. Below is a transcript of the interview. The podcast audio can be heard here.

 I need to be perfectly clear here with our audience that this is not a software review.
 I have not reviewed and used this software yet.
 This was an opportunity to interview someone who’s created the software.
 This is as much of a story about what they’ve done and why as it is what the software is.
 I’m not going to vouch for it yet.
 Later when it comes out, I’ll do an actual review and then give you my actual opinion on it.
 Right now, we’re just going based on what we have learned by talking with the founder here.
 We also want to let you know that Aaron Breuer, the CEO, has offered a discount code to WTFFF listeners who want to try it out, who want to use it now that it is being fully released.
 This will give you 30% off the monthly price of the basic package which will be $6.99 a month, forever.

 Discount code: WTFFF-30

 One of the things that my article goes into is really, really understanding the profile of the person you are going after and holding tight to that.
 Because actually, that’s the critical path.
 The critical path to being successful is really dialing that in and getting that right.
 If you get that right, then their feedback is the one you should weigh heavier.
 That’s really where you want to really go into and then do that.
-There’s also a couple other tips on some things that we’ve learned over the years of beta testing things, like you haven’t done enough force testing.
-Brute force testing is absolutely necessarily in products and software so you don’t get frustrated with too many crashes or too many things that don’t work.
+There’s also a couple of other tips on some things that we’ve learned over the years of beta testing things like you haven’t done enough force testing.
+Brute force testing is absolutely necessary in products and software so you don’t get frustrated with too many crashes or too many things that don’t work.
 There’s a lot of unexpected things that happen as well.